 The Jean Collective is an initiative developed by women for women.
-Comprised of local women who bring their own unique skills and experience to the Collective, their goal is to provide a vehicle for local women to achieve their political aspirations in Sarnia-Lambton.
+Comprised of local women who bring their own unique skills and experience to the Collective, their goal is to provide a vehicle for local women to learn, advocate for change and to achieve their political aspirations in Sarnia-Lambton.